Posts

 Reflections on Terry Goodkind

 So, I meant to do this post several weeks ago, after I'd read Stone of Tears and posting about several Goodkind interviews .
 Then this nutty semester happened, and of course Goodkind himself passed way on September 17th.
 Yet, now, I'd like to complete about my thoughts .... particularly on Goodkind's Sword of Truth series, but focused on the one novel ( Stone of Tears ) I read.
 Violence So ... yeah.
 Damn, there's violence galore.
 Even ignoring the few hundred pages of sex-torture that Richard survives in Wizard's First Rule , Goodkind apparent reserved a special store of gruesomeness for Stone of Tears : more torture, cannibalism (albeit by good guys, the Mud People), characters being flayed alive, gang rape (p.
 414), threats of gang rape, genocide ....
 Goodkind runs the gauntlet of awful things that human beings can do to one another.
-None of it evokes much real horror, apart perhaps from the character who gets flayed alive.
-Either Goodkind doesn't have th
+None of it evokes much real horror, apart perhaps from one character who is flayed alive.
+Either Goodkind doesn't have the